Dr. Pulley of the University of Florida, Jacksonville, received honorariums from Alexion, CSL Behring, and Grifols for consulting work.)

 Historical note and terminology

 Organophosphate compounds are used as chemical warfare agents (nerve gas), petroleum additives, insecticides, lubricants, antioxidants, flame retardants, and plastic modifiers.
 The best characterized peripheral neuropathy caused by these compounds in humans is that due to triorthocresyl phosphate, although exposure to other organophosphates such as chlorpyrifos, mipafox, trichlorfon, and leptophos may cause a similar neuropathy.
 In spite of the multiple uses of these compounds, group exposure in the occupational setting is rare.
 Intoxication typically occurs due to accidental pesticide exposure from agricultural spraying.
 This may occur in those individuals mixing or applying the pesticide or through dermal exposure from those working in the fields shortly after spraying (Metcalf and Holmes 1969).
 Exposure to and possible toxicity from organophosphorus compounds have also been reported in sheep dippers (Jamal et al 2002).
 Most organophosphate esters are quickly degraded in the environment.
-Pesticides containing organophosphate are also intentionally ingested in suicide attempts.
-In one case, attempted injection of malathion seemed to cause focal injury of the median nerve in a delayed fashion (Ergun et al 2009).
+Pesticides containing organophosphate are also intentionally ingested in suicide attempts, and in some locations are the most common cause of organophosphate poisoning (Adinew et al 2017).
+In 1 case, attempted injection of malathion seemed to cause focal injury of the median nerve in a delayed fashion (Ergun et al 2009).
 A report indicated that intentional subcutaneous injection of chlorpyrifos caused a severe case of organophosphorous poisoning (Soummer et al 2011).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.